AbrarAli22/devops-doc/DevOps.md

 used to securely connect to a remote server/system. ssh is more secure in the sense that it transfers the data in encrypted form between the host and the client. ssh runs at TCP/IP port 22.

+64)chmod command
+it is used to change the add and remove the